 Is ‘Make In India’ working?
-India to get leftovers as China challenges electronics manufacturing giants
+India to get leftovers as China rises to next level in manufacturing

 An estimate by Singapore-based DBS group shows that Beijing’s push for ‘Made in China 2025’ and more expenditure on Research and Development is bringing results.
 China is now home to many successful self-branded companies, including Huawei, Oppo, and Xiaomi whose combined shares in the global market have well exceeded that of Apple’s and Samsung’s.

 While Narendra Modi’s ‘Make In India’ launched in 2014 seems to be struggling to take off.
-The potential that DBS group sees in India is there is that of lower-end manufacturing and assembly work transferred from China as its share in global ICT goods exports is almost negligible.
+The potential that DBS group sees in India is that of lower-end manufacturing and assembly work transferred from China as its share in global ICT goods exports is almost negligible.

 “There are good reasons to expect China to continue to climb up the value ladder and embrace the new tech wave in the next decade… The government has allocated more public funds to support technological R&D,” Ma Tieying, Economist, DBS said.